Research

 Older adults, especially those in nursing homes, often lack access to high-quality dental care and rely on nurses and other caregivers to brush and care for their teeth.
 Many of these caregivers feel unequipped to help older adults care for their oral health.
 Dr. Marchini’s research will explore the use of a mobile app, GeriaDental, as a tool to inform and teach care providers how to help older adults with their oral health.

-The Oral Health Equity Research Award supports two research awards in the areas of advancing recommendations for greater oral health equity in populations that lack access to dental care and improving oral health literacy for underserved populations.
+The Oral Health Equity Research Award supports two research awards in the areas of advancing recommendations for greater oral health equity in populations that lack access to dental care or improving oral health literacy for underserved populations.

 The awardees are: